What is a Sustainable Garden?

 Native Plants and Trees

 Planting native plants and trees is one of the best ways to work with, rather than against, nature.
 By matching plant species to your particular area you will have plants and trees that take less care and energy and will be healthier than exotic species.
 Another benefit is that native birds, insects, and other wildlife have evolved with native plant species and are able to use the fruits, nectars and habitat these plants and trees provide.
-There are many native plant nurseries in the area including Yerba Buena Nursery in Woodside.
+There are many native plant nurseries in the area including Yerba Buena Nursery in Half Moon Bay.

 Every spring there is a Going Native Garden Tour that includes gardens in San Mateo County.
 The Tour website also has information on public native gardens and native plants.